agar3s/advcapitalist/README.md

 * `src/scenes/game/game.js` is the main scene, contains a dictionary of `Business`, sound bg and fxs, particle emitters.

 ### Time management for idle component
 Time update is not handled by phaser as the update process does not work properly when the tab is not visible, to keep the expected idle behaviour for the game a setTimeout approach was made.
+This is only used for logic calculations.

 * `src/managers/timeManager.js` is a singleton that handles a continous loop that notifies every subscriber when a tick has completed sending the delta time to do the proper calculation.
 ```javascript